yashrajbharti/custom-data-visualizer/README.md

 | **Burst a Dot**        | `Double Click` / `Ctrl + Shift + M` | `Double Tap`                    |
 | **Undo Last Action**   | `Ctrl + Z`                          | *Not applicable*                |
 | **Redo Last Action**   | `Ctrl + Shift + Z`                  | *Not applicable*                |

+> [!TIP]
+> Some data points will not be clickable as they are at the back of the sphere.
+Rotate the sphere to click them.